 When we are in the process of leaving animal products behind or simply eating healthier, we need to adjust our tastebuds.
 But hey!
 It is all for a good cause, the animals, the environment, and our health!

-For example, bacon has much unhealthy saturated fat that provides many flavors and many substances that you don’t want in your body!
+For example, bacon has much unhealthy saturated fat that provides many flavors and substances you don’t want in your body!

 Instead of using a regular oven, you could make this vegan carrot bacon recipe air-fried.
-I do not own an air fryer, but the marinade and method are completely applicable to an air-fryer.
+I do not own an air fryer, but the marinade and method are entirely applicable for an air fryer.

 Add olive oil, sesame oil, or peanut oil to the marinade.